Faculty - Sawyer Business School

 With small classes of 20-25 students, you’ll form lasting relationships with your professors.
 They offer academic support, career guidance, and access to their professional networks.

-Trained in criminology, social psychology, and social policy, Brenda Bond is in the “business of policing.”
-Her research specializes in public safety, making her the perfect fit for the Sawyer Business School’s Institute for Public Service.
+Trained in criminology, social psychology, and social policy, Brenda Bond-Fortier is in the “business of policing.”
+Her research specializes in organizational change and management in community safety, making her the perfect fit for the Sawyer Business School’s Institute for Public Service.

-Bond, an assistant professor of public administration, has conducted research across the country, published her work in prestigious journals, and been cited in major media outlets, including The Boston Globe and the Wall Street Journal.
+Bond-Fortier, a professor of public administration, has conducted research across the country, published her work in prestigious journals, and been cited in major media outlets, including The Boston Globe and the Wall Street Journal.
 She embarks on all new projects with one goal in mind—to have a positive impact on local communities.
-“It’s supposed to matter,” she says.
-“It’s supposed to be actionable.”
+“Research is supposed to matter,” she says.
+“It should be actionable.”

-Bond finds inspiration in her Suffolk students.
+Bond-Fortier finds inspiration in her Suffolk students.
 “I admire their passion and interest in working toward a public good.
-Whether it be in municipal or state government, community non-profit organizations, or public safety,” she says, “my students have a true calling to work in a public service context.”
+Whether it be in municipal or state government, community nonprofit organizations, or public safety,” she says, “my students have a true calling to work in a public service context.”